 Another benefit is that patients control the donor matching process.
 In the past, patients at The Center were limited to the egg donors that they had available in their internal pool or thru an agency.
 When a patient uses an egg bank, however, they will be in complete control of the donor selection process, receiving full access to all of the information available.
 Patients are guided by the experienced clinical staff at The Center and either of the egg banks chosen.

-Each of our affiliated egg banks accept donor eggs from the highest quality egg donors.
-In addition to meeting all FDA compliance standards, approved egg donors go through a thorough clinical, psychological and genetic screening process.
+Each of our affiliated egg banks accepts donor eggs from the highest quality egg donors.
+In addition to meeting all FDA compliance standards, approved egg donors go through a thorough clinical, psychological, and genetic screening process.